Craft Fix

 • Use a longer length chain either side of a spider web, because these hang from a point & take up more space horizontally.

-Attaching motifs to the garland chain
+Attaching Motifs to the Garland

 If you are joining multiple motifs together at once, you need to attach the back of your motifs in between your chain lengths.